Skip to content Personal Investing

 Last will and testament

 A will allows you to clearly outline your wishes in a legal document.
 It’s here that you can officially name the guardian for your minor children and direct how to distribute your property.
-Your will also names an executor who will ensure your wishes are followed.
+Your will also names an executor who will ensure that your wishes are followed.

 Life insurance